unijs/unijs/README.md

 - You build a [React](https://github.com/facebook/react) app
 - You load your data via [superagent](https://github.com/visionmedia/superagent)
 - You build a REST API-Server for your data loading (no need to be node.js)
-- You created an isoJS-Server which handles all front-facing requests
+- You create an isoJS-Server which handles all front-facing requests

 ##Get Started: